-The 2017 Digital Trends report, based on the seventh annual trends survey conducted by Econsultancy and Adobe, highlights the key digital trends, challenges and opportunities which marketers need to be aware of during 2017, covering topics ranging from customer experience and mobile to data-driven marketing and personalization.
+The 2017 Digital Trends report, based on the seventh annual trends survey conducted by Econsultancy and Adobe, highlights the key digital trends, challenges and opportunities which marketers need to be aware of during 2017, covering topics ranging from customer experience and mobile to data-driven marketing and personalisation.

 The report is based on a global survey of more than 14,000 marketers and ecommerce professionals carried out at the end of 2016.